-- You should take chicken stock out of the fridge ahead of time in order to bring it to room temperature.
+- You should take chicken stock out of the fridge ahead of time.
+This will bring it to room temperature.
 If cold liquid hits the hot pot, liquid will evaporate too quickly.

 - Also measure out the rice and rinse it.
 I usually rinse the rice 3-4 times to get rid of starch.
 Doing this will help prevent potential Burn notice.

-- I like to prepare olive oil, spices, salt and pepper right in front of me.
+- I like to have olive oil, spices, salt and pepper right in front of me.

-- Chop the veggies (garlic, bell peppers, scallions).
+- Chop the veggies.
+Garlic, bell peppers, and scallions.

 - Finally, slice the chicken ahead of time.

 Which buttons do I need to push?